less/old-lesscss.org/templates/pages/doc.md

 </code></pre></td></tr>
 </table>

 Any file that does not end with `.css` is considered less file and processed.
-In addition, if the file already has no extension or parameters, the ".less" suffix is added on the end.
+In addition, if the file name has no extension or parameters, the ".less" suffix is added on the end.
 Both of these are equivalent:

     @import "lib.less";
     @import "lib";